 Nowadays everyone is blogging, but not all blogs are created equal.
 We regard a good blog as central to a successful strategy as a way to relay information and offer free quality content to your potential audience.
 Look through older posts and see what type of subjects they are writing about, the length, tone of voice.
 Are there any comments showing the audience are engaged with the post?
 Are they posting weekly or once a year?

 You may decide a blog isn’t the way forward for your company or you simply don’t have the time to dedicate to it just now, but at least you are aware what your competitors are offering their audience and know what you need to be doing now or in the future in order to match them.

 What social media platforms do they use?

-Facebook, Twitter, Instagram, LinkedIn, YouTube… all are commonplace in today’s market and are often the first places someone will look to get a sense of your school or business with posts giving an instant snapshot.
-Not every platform will work for every organisation, for example Facebook will likely be the most popular choice for a school, whereas a corporate business will be more drawn to LinkedIn and Twitter for the networking opportunities than say Instagram.
+Facebook, Twitter, Instagram, LinkedIn, YouTube… all are commonplace in today’s market and are often the first places someone will look to get a sense of your business with posts giving an instant snapshot.
+Not every platform will work for every organisation, for example Facebook and Instagram will likely be the most popular choice for companies with a strong visual representation, whereas LinkedIn and Twitter are best for those looking to network and grow their audience.

 That said, there are no rules when it comes to social media so see what others are using and how it’s working for them.

 Look at what type of content they’re posting – is it mostly images or video?
 Are they promoting their website or any events they may offer?
 Do they make use of live streaming?
 Make a note of which feeds are posting on a daily basis or if they’ve been neglected over the months.
 Do a thorough search to really gain as much information as you can; you might find many platforms go up and down as staff come and go or other things get in the way of effective scheduling.